Preparing for Major Financial Events

 Buying a new home can be one of the largest financial decisions of your life.
 Investigating the mortgage options early in the home search process can help you focus on a home you can afford.
 It can also help keep you focused on the purchase negotiations.
-Talk to a lender to receive a pre-qualification letter, learn what the current rates are, and discuss how much your monthly payments would be for different mortgages.
+Talk to a lender to receive a pre-qualification letter, learn what the current rates are and discuss how much your monthly payments would be for different mortgages.

 It is seldom easy to change employers.
-New responsibilities, new co-workers and a new environment can be stressful.
+New responsibilities, new co-workers and new environment can be stressful.
 In addition, you will probably get a distribution from your old 401(k) or other employer-sponsored retirement plan.
 Once you get that distribution, you have important decisions to make.
 You must move the funds into another qualified plan or IRA within 60 days to avoid paying taxes on the distribution.
 This comes with many important investment decisions.
 A retirement plan distribution is often the largest single sum an individual ever has to invest at one time.
-If changing jobs is in your near future, investigate your options early to make the transition less stressful.
+If changing jobs is in your near future, investigate your options to make the transition less stressful.

 After a career, venturing into retirement brings many financial changes.
 Along with Social Security benefits, your existing assets must pay for a major portion of your living expenses, which will likely fall somewhat, perhaps by 20 to 30 percent.
 At retirement, you will probably want to modify your investment strategies to be more conservative.
 While you are young and still accumulating assets, it can be easier to absorb a fall in the value of your portfolio because you have time to recoup your losses.
 But during retirement, a significant fall in your portfolio can be troubling.
 Consider a more conservative asset allocation with more of your funds in cash and shorter-term, fixed-income investments.